-During the inspection we talked with two of the people who used the service.
-People were not always able to communicate verbally with us but also expressed themselves in other ways such as by gesture or expression.
-We spoke with two of their relatives.
-We talked with three staff as well as the registered manager.
+During the inspection we talked with one of the people who used the service.
+People were not always able to communicate verbally with us but expressed themselves in other ways such as by gesture or expression.
+We spoke with three of their relatives.
+We talked with four staff as well as the registered manager.